aaronbieber/sunshine.el/README.md

 2. Add the following to your .emacs file:

    `(require 'sunshine)`

+3. Create an account on https://www.apixu.com and set the variable `sunshine-appid` to your API key.

-3. Configure your location by setting the variable `sunshine-location`.
+4. Configure your location by setting the variable `sunshine-location`.
 You can provide a string, like "New York, NY" or a ZIP code, like "90210".
 This variable is available through the Customize facility.

-   When specifying a ZIP code, you may receive results from a foreign country.
-   This is due to weird behavior from OpenWeatherMap.
-To resolve this, append a comma and the country code after the ZIP code.
-Note the lack of a space in the example below.

-   `(setq sunshine-location "90210,USA")`

 A few other configuration options are available, see the configuration group called `sunshine`.